 Italian wines from Independent Wine

 Independent Wine selects premium Italian wines direct from boutique wineries and ships them to its Edinburgh warehouse.
 From there they are couriered across the United Kingdom, usually ensuring next-day delivery to mainland addresses.

 The company’s focus is Italian wines.
 They’re shipped to Edinburgh between October and April to avoid heat damage during transit.
 The bottles are then stored on their sides in a stone warehouse where the temperature remains between 10°C and 16°C throughout the year.

 One of the bottles that I was sent was a Demarie Nebbiolo d’Alba DOC 2017.
 The same grape varietal, Nebbiolo, is used in making Barbaresco and Barolo wines.

-This wine, which can be aged for up to five years before opening.
+This wine can be aged for up to five years before opening.
 Liquorice and juniper count among its aromas.

 The Paolo Demarie vineyard is at Vezza d’Alba in Roero, where the grapes are harvested by hand.

-The estate’s energy efficient cellar was opened in 2013.
+The estate’s energy-efficient cellar was opened in 2013.
 It features rooftop solar panels and a biomass boiler.
-Water used during the winemaking process is filtered before used to hydrate plants.
+Water used during the winemaking process is filtered before being used to hydrate plants.

 Carnivea Organic Primitivo